Project-OMOTES/omotes-rest/README.md

+# ESDL MapEditor NWN Dispatcher
+This webservice allows the MapEditor to call the NWN SDK to submit new workflow jobs, see their status and retrieve the results.

+The webservice is based on TNOs Flask REST API Template.

 # Flask REST API Template

 This is a skeleton application for a REST API.
 It contains a modular setup that should prevent annoying circular imports